Three offers unlimited data on a range of price plans in the UK with inclusive personal hotspot and international roaming.

 If you’re joining Three on an all-you-can-eat data plan, it’s a straightforward process to keep your existing phone number.

-For step-by-step instructions on transferring a phone number to Three, please select your current mobile network from the drop-down menu below:
+For step-by-step instructions on transferring your phone number to Three, please select your current mobile network from the drop-down menu below:

 For more information about transferring your phone number between networks, please see our guide to using a PAC Code.

-For more information about all-you-can-eat data, please see the Three website.
+For more information about unlimited (all-you-can-eat) data, please see the Three website.